 I say convivial, for everyone attending such afternoons will do so in the conviction that they are themselves persons of integrity.
 Who wouldn’t think so?!
 So, many of them will be sitting there, knowing it’s something they have to do, but also thinking that it’s rather a waste of time.
-They’re all good people after all.
+They’re already good people after all.

 And yet the evidence for most misconduct in corporate settings is that misdeeds are not down to bad people doing bad things, but down to good people making bad decisions.
 This means that there’s a noticeable gap for some people between how good they think they are, and how good some of their decisions turn out to be.

 The point of assessing integrity is not to show good people what good decisions look like, for they believe their decisions are good ones already.
-The point of assessing integrity is have those good people challenge themselves around the integrity of their more questionable decisions.
+The point of assessing integrity is have those good people challenge themselves around the integrity of their sometimes questionable decisions.